onejeuu/sc-file/README.md

 ## Overview

-**scfile** is a utility and library for parsing and converting stalcraft assets (such as models and textures), into standard formats.
+**scfile** is a utility and library for converting stalcraft assets (such as models and textures), into standard formats.

 _this project is unofficial and not related to stalcraft devs. all trademarks and assets belong to their respective owners._